Doctor of Ministry (DMIN) Program

 System of Study

 A cohort system of study operates on the principle that groups of people who share a common goal or experience are better able to learn and to finish a course of study within a defined period.
 Building on that principle, the system of study employed by the DMIN program at Mid-America Baptist Theological Seminary consists of a modified cohort system designed to take three to five years to finish, though some students may choose to extend their time in the program.
 The modified cohort system will operate as follows:

 - Upon satisfactory completion of all the prerequisites required for admission, students will receive notification of their acceptance and will begin seminar work in September of the same year.

-- From that point on, students will follow the prescribed curriculum according to one of the six Doctor of Ministry specializations: biblical counseling, Christian education, church revitalization, expository preaching, missions, or pastoral ministry.
+- From that point on, students will follow the prescribed curriculum according to one of the six Doctor of Ministry specializations: biblical counseling, Christian ministries, church revitalization, expository preaching, missions, or pastoral ministry.